M\"untz linear transforms of Brownian motion: Connection to stationary Ornstein-Uhlenbeck processes

 which leads to

-as $n\rightarrow \infty$. \end{Example}
+as $n\rightarrow \infty$. \end{example}

-{\bf Acknowledgment:} The authors thank Y. Hibino for pointing out a mistake in a previous version of Theorem \ref{moving-average-representation}.
+{\bf Acknowledgment:} The authors would like to thank Y. Hibino for pointing out a mistake in a previous version of Theorem \ref{moving-average-representation}.
 We are grateful to the anonymous referee for a careful reading of the manuscript and for providing interesting comments which lead to an improvement of this paper.
-The second author is greatly indebted to the National Science Council Taiwan for the research grant NSC 94-2115-M-009-019-.
 The first author is indebted to l'Agence Nationale de la Recherche for the research grant ANR-09-Blan-0084-01.